 If you know term life insurance is the right choice for you, you’ll need to select a term length, which is, fortunately, simple to do with an online life insurance calculator.
 The right term length takes into consideration your age, family structure, and debts to keep your loved ones protected during the years they need it most.

-Four types of people who might need a 15-year term length
+4 types of people who might need a 15-year term life insurance policy

 Everyone’s financial situation is unique, so how do you figure out how long your term length should be?
-Take a look at the following types of people who may be good candidates for a 15-year term.
+Take a look at the following types of people who may be good candidates for a 15-year term life insurance policy.

 “I have kids”